Zaban Sambhal Ke

 Zaban Sambhal Ke is a 2018 Hindi web series sitcom created by Rajiv Mehra for Ekta Kapoor's video on demand platform ALTBalaji.
 The series stars Sumeet Raghvan as the protagonist who is the head master of Hindi speaking institute.
 The idea for the plot has been taken from Mind Your Language, the British sitcom from the late '70s.
 The series revolves around the hilarious miscommunication between the students due to language barriers.

-The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

 Plot

 The comedy series centres on a Hindi-learning class which has students from different nationalities and ethnicities.